german-easy-to-read/statements/_pages/submission.md

 ---

 # Submission
-All paper submissions must use the official [KONVENS 2024](https://konvens-2024.univie.ac.at/calls/call-for-papers) style templates.
-We accept three kinds of submission:
+All paper submissions must be formatted according to [KONVENS 2024 guidelines](https://konvens-2024.univie.ac.at/calls/call-for-papers).
+We accept three kinds of submissions:

 - Long papers must not exceed eight (8) pages of content.
 - Short papers and demonstration papers must not exceed four (4) pages of content.